Syncano/website/_posts/2014-10-02-monitor-app-performance-crittercism.markdown

 1. Generate a report: Launch the app.
 Go to <strong>Second Screen</strong> and press the crash button.
 Re-launch the app once more.

-2. View the report: Login to your Crittercism account, go to https://app.crittercism.com/developers, choose <strong>syncserver-ios-test-crittercism</strong> app, and select <strong>Troubleshoot</strong> -&gt; <strong>Crash Reports</strong> on the left menu.
+2. View the report: Login to your Crittercism account, go to https://app.crittercism.com/developers, choose <strong>syncserver-ios-test-crittercism</strong> app, and select <strong>Troubleshoot</strong> -> <strong>Crash Reports</strong> on the left menu.

 <em>Note: remember to disconnect the XCode debugger if you’re testing with the simulator, as it will prevent Crittercism from capturing the crash.